oktadev/okta-blog/_source/_posts/2019-11-06-java-jetty-oauth.md

 }
 ```

 I want to point out a few things here.
 Notice the `org.gretty` plugin added in the `plugins` block.
 Also notice that you added the `javax.servlet:javax.servlet-api` dependency using `providedCompile`.
-This adds it to the compile classpath but doesn't add it to the packaged war file (since this will be provided by the servlet container when it’s deployed).
+This adds it to the compile classpath but doesn't add it to the packaged war file (since this will be provided by the servlet container when it's deployed).
 Finally, I want to call out the fact that the context path for the embedded servlet container has been set to root in the `gretty` block.

 Now make the root directory for the Java files (`src/main/java` is the standard Java root folder, plus the `com.okta.jettyembedded` package):